History of the New York Knicks: 2011–2017: The Carmelo Anthony years

-Struggles and resurgence (2018-present)
+2018–2022: Struggles and resurgence

 In February 2018, the franchise traded for former lottery pick Emmanuel Mudiay from the Denver Nuggets at the trade deadline, who was a point guard the Knicks were rumored to have targeted prior to selecting Porziņģis in 2015.
 The trade also included the Dallas Mavericks, with Dallas acquiring McDermott from the Knicks, and the Nuggets obtaining Devin Harris from Dallas.
 However, the season again ended poorly, with 29–53 record to leave the Knicks as the 11th seed in the Eastern Conference.
 This caused the Knicks to part ways with head coach Jeff Hornacek.
 Hornacek's two full seasons retained criticism for the team's continued struggle on defense, as well as the inability to implement an efficient, modern offense.
 He was replaced with former Memphis Grizzlies head coach David Fizdale.
 Fizdale signed a four-year deal, and was tasked to deliver on player development and improving the team's basketball philosophy.

 On May 15, 2018, the Knicks were awarded the ninth overall pick in the 2018 NBA draft, and selected Kevin Knox II from the Kentucky.
 The team also acquired Mitchell Robinson with the 36th overall pick, and signed former lottery pick Mario Hezonja.
 They further invested in untapped potential by signing another former lottery pick, with Noah Vonleh agreeing to a one-year deal.
 However, following a dismal start to the season, and after a meeting with Porziņģis gave team officials the impression that he wanted to be traded, Porziņģis was traded on January 30, 2019, alongside Trey Burke, Courtney Lee and Tim Hardaway Jr., to the Dallas Mavericks in exchange for DeAndre Jordan, Wesley Matthews, Dennis Smith Jr., an unprotected 2021 first-round draft pick, and an additional top-ten protected 2023 first-round draft pick.
 The Knicks finished the 2018–19 season with a league worst 17–65 regular season record, but the season was notable for the emergence of undrafted rookie Allonzo Trier, as well as for the progression of Dotson and Robinson.
 The Knicks won the third overall pick in the 2019 NBA draft, and selected RJ Barrett from Duke.
 The team also traded for forward Iggy Brazdeikis, who was drafted in the second round from Michigan.

 In preparation for the 2019–20 season, and as a result of having a record $74 million in cap space following the Porziņģis trade, the team divided it among five new signings.
 The Knicks agreed terms with veteran role players Wayne Ellington and Taj Gibson, with forward Bobby Portis also signing.
 The team then signed former lottery picks Elfrid Payton and Julius Randle.
 On February 4, 2020, the Knicks fired Steve Mills after seven seasons as president with Scott Perry taking over on an interim basis.